 Health services for Syrian refugees in Turkey

-Since the beginning of the crisis in Syria, 3 million Syrian refugees have fled to Turkey where they have been granted shelter.
-WHO works closely with Turkey’s Ministry of Health to provide health services to the refugees.
+Since the beginning of the crisis in Syria, over 3.6 million Syrian refugees have fled to Turkey where they have been granted shelter.
+This makes Turkey the country with the highest number of refugees in the world.